WHAT ARE PATIO HEATERS?

 Electric Patio Heaters

 Electric patio heaters don’t require ventilation so they can be used in both indoor and outdoor spaces.

 They are very efficient and produce zero carbon emissions and greenhouse gases, making them the most environmentally conscious choice.

 Some electric heaters can plug into a standard 120 volt wall socket, but most require higher voltage so they can produce a greater amount of heat at once.

 For heaters that need higher voltage, you will have to have the wiring professionally installed.

 Patio heaters are a great way to heat your outdoor space safely and effectively.
 They come equipped with safety features like a tilt shut-off valve.
-A tilt shut-off valve is designed to automatically shut off the heater if it gets knocked over.
+A tilt shut-off valve is designed to shut off the heater if it gets knocked over.

 For the safest options, look for patio heaters that are UL approved and CSA tested.
-These approvals ensure each product has undergone vigorous testing to verify that they are a reliable and safe heating appliance.
+These approvals ensure each product has undergone rigorous testing to verify that they are a reliable and safe heating appliance.